Zombieschannel/WLAMI/README.md

-# WLAMI
+# WLAMI(E)
-Windows-Linux-Android-MacOS-iOS SFML project
+Windows-Linux-Android-MacOS-iOS-Emscripten SFML project

-Project template for Windows, Linux, Android, MacOS and iOS.
+Project template for Windows, Linux, Android, MacOS, iOS and Emscripten.

 Compilation for Windows and Linux can be done with Visual Studio.